 The bus costs $0.90 USD.

-Arriving at the Cerro Verde National Park
+Arriving at Cerro Verde National Park

 Once off of the bus, you must pay the $3.00 USD park entrance fee at the ticket booth.
 Then you will walk up the paved road a couple of hundred meters to get to a big parking lot with stores and bathrooms.
-Here. you must wait until 11 am to start the hike.
-You cannot do the hike unguided, and you wouldn’t want to anyways as it is unsafe due to robberies.
+Here, you must wait until 11 am to start the hike.
+You cannot do the hike unguided, and you wouldn’t want to anyway as it is unsafe due to robberies.

 While waiting, there is a small local restaurant serving Pupusas (a pancake-like pastry stuffed normally with beans and cheese) for $0.50 USD and coffee for $0.35 USD.
 Bring some cash as the food was really good and nothing is better than eating while waiting.